shreyaa98/RockPaperScissors/README.md

 ## Installation
 1. Clone the repository: https://github.com/shreyaa98/RockPaperScissors.git
-2. Navigate to the project directory: cd celebration
-3. Install the required dependencies: pip install -r requirements.txt
+2. Install the required dependencies: pip install -r requirements.txt
-4. Run the game: python celebration.py
+3. Run the game: python celebration.py

 ## Controls
 Use the mouse to click on the buttons representing your choice of gesture (rock, paper, or scissors).